jancordeiro/simple-bitcoin-tracker/README.md

 # 🪙 Simple Bitcoin Tracker

-**Simple Bitcoin Tracker** is a lightweight desktop application for Debian-based systems that displays real-time Bitcoin price data in USD, EUR, and BRL, along with market cap and daily, weekly, and monthly changes.
+**Simple Bitcoin Tracker** is a lightweight desktop application for Debian-based systems that displays real-time Bitcoin price data in USD, EUR, and BRL, along with market cap and daily changes.

 Built with Python and GTK, it’s designed to be simple, clean, and efficient.